emkis/Labs/api-endpoint-centraliser/readme.md

 - [x] Add unit tests for `endpointUrlParser`.
 - [x] Add type tests for `endpointUrlParser`.

+- [ ] Think again about the name of the functions.
+- [ ] Add comments to the playground files to help understand what to expect of each playground.

+## Nice to haves

+- [ ] Add dynamic types for arguments of `endpointUrlParser`, to avoid allowing `undefined` when url values are required.
 - [ ] Add a version of `endpointUrlParser` that doesn't require typing the url values manually as a test.
-- [ ] Add real readme to this repository.